Otocinclus Catfish Care Guide

 Life after the wholesaler often does not improve.
 Many pet stores will overfill the tank and house too many catfish in one aquarium.
 Again, they will not provide a sufficient amount of food or supply a decent source.
 Often one algae pellet is dropped in the tank and one algae pellet cannot feed 100 fish.

 The Otocinclus Catfish does not like protein and only wants vegetables.
 Another fault can be that they are placed in a clean tank, which does not provide a sufficient number of algae for the fish to feed on.
-When there aren’t enough algae, you need to provide a source of algae for them to feed off of.
+When there aren’t enough algae, you need to provide a source of algae for them to feed off of, such as Repashy Soilent Green gel food and canned green beans.
 This is often not supplied at pet stores and also affects the health of the fish.

 Due to the high risk of starvation, it is best to look for and purchase the fattest Otocinclus Catfish that you can find.
 The ones with the full bellies are the healthy fish.
 A few other ways to ensure you are buying healthy fish is to look at the location they are being sold at, as well as their listed price.